1. Home

 Our oil and gas business

 We have oil and gas operations and interests in many countries around the world – offshore and onshore.
-And our six refineries in the US and Europe are producing essential transport fuels and other products for everyday life.

 How we’re working to make oil and gas production better